Approved at the AGM, May 26, 2001

 2.4.6 Unless these By-Laws otherwise provide, every question submitted to a vote shall be decided by a majority of the votes cast and in the case of a tie vote, the President shall have a preponderant or casting vote.

 2.4.7 On every question submitted to a vote, an electronic declaration by the President that a resolution has been carried or lost shall be conclusive evidence of the fact.
-This declaration shall be transmitted via e-mail to all Voting Members through National Office, using secure procedures.
+This declaration shall be transmitted via e-mail to all Voting Members by the Association, using secure procedures.

-2.4.8 Pursuant to subsection 197(1) (Fundamental Change) of the Act, a special resolution of the Members is required to make any amendment to the by-laws of the Association to change this method of voting by members not in attendance at a Meeting of Members.
+2.4.8 Pursuant to subsection 197(1) (Fundamental Change) of the Act, a special resolution of the Members is required to make any amendment to the By-laws to change this method of voting by Voting Members not in attendance at a Meeting of Members.

 3.1 Governance

-3.1.1 The Directors shall manage and supervise the management and activities of the Association.
+3.1.1 The Board shall manage and supervise the management and activities of the Association.
 Without limiting the generality of the foregoing, the Board shall determine the long-term direction of the Association.

 3.2 Description of the Board